somewhatabstract/AnyStatus/README.md

 AnyStatus can monitor HTTP servers, send Ping requests, check TCP ports, monitor GitHub Issues, monitor build servers like Team Foundation Server, jenkins, AppVeyor and much more.

-AnyStatus runs in the background and does not have a significant impact on the performance or startup of Visual Studio.
+It runs in the background and does not have a significant impact on the performance or startup of Visual Studio.
 Moreover, it loads only when the tool window is actived.

 See the [changelog](CHANGELOG.md) for changes and **roadmap**.